SimonSubokLee/ston-docs-son/admin/environment.kr.rst

 Confirm Configuration
 ====================================

-Next step is to browse configuration files in service.
+The next step is to browse the service's configuration files.
 Each txt file must clearly appoint virtual hosts(vhost). ::

     http://127.0.0.1:10040/conf/server.xml